prank7/altcampus.school/posts/how-to-get-first-job-as-a-software-developer-when-you-have-zero-experience.md

 ---
-title: 'How to get the first job as a developer when you have zero experience'
+title: 'How to Get Your First Job as a Developer When You Have Zero Experience'
 description: "How to get first job as a web developer when everyone is looking for experienced developers?
 Building portfolio, showcasing expertise and getting a job with zero years of experience as a full-stack web developer."
 date: '2020-12-02'
 blurb: Getting first job as a developer is about showing your competence and curiousity.